Jayman2000/type-that-tune/README.md

 # Type That Tune

+Type That Tune is a typing game for crazy people.

 ## Building and running the game from source

 1. Make sure that you have a copy of this repo on your computer.
 If you